WojciechSalapatek/Algorithms-and-data-structures/README.md

 # Algorithms-and-data-structures
-Repository contains implementations of basic algorithms and datastructures in c++
+Repository contains implementations of basic algorithms and data structures in c++